OlympusDAO/olympus-docs/docs/user-guides/01_using-etherscan/unstaking.md

+---
+title: "How to Unstake OHM via Etherscan"
+description: "How to unstake gOHM back to OHM directly through Etherscan when the Olympus website is unavailable, by interacting with the staking contract."
+sidebar_label: "Unstake sOHM"
+---

 # Unstake sOHM

 Sometimes, the Olympus website might not be accessible due to [hosting issues](https://twitter.com/FleekHQ/status/1416505712222609411).
 Fear not, you can still interact with the Olympus contracts to perform certain actions such as unstaking.
 In this guide, we will show you how to unstake sOHM tokens via [Etherscan](https://etherscan.io/).